Within Teamwork, you can create external companies on your site to represent different departments.

-- Any person with permission to add people and companies, will go to the top level People section > Companies.
+- Any person with permission to manage people and companies can go to the Companies subsection of the site-level People area.

-- Select the company / department, and from there invite the users to that Company.
+- Select the company / department, and from there invite the relevant users to that company.

 Tips for adding companies and users